We want to make room for you in our community.

 The homes we build are made possible through generous private donations, partnerships with local employers, and local government subsidies to help make homes truly Affordable for those who make less than 120% AMI (area median income).

-Our housing program is a ranked, point-based system that offers housing to applicants who meet specific eligibility criteria and are the highest ranked in the system when a housing opportunity is available.
+Our housing program uses a ranked, point-based system to offer housing to applicants who meet specific eligibility criteria and rank highest when a housing opportunity becomes available.

 1) Age and Household Size